-While a two-player solitaire game isn’t very popular, it can be fun and quite an exciting new twist to the game.
-This game allows players to work together to solve puzzles.
-Now, double solitaire, also can be called double Klondike, is a solitaire version that allows two players to play competitively.
-Its play is similar to other solitaire games only that in this game, players can play with the aces once they are put up or they can borrow cards.
-This game is won when players get their cards up.
-Today, we talk about how to play double solitaire and some tips to improve your gameplay.
-Read on to learn more.
+Although not very popular, a two-player version of solitaire can be a fun and exciting twist to the game.
+In this version, players work together to solve puzzles.
+Double solitaire, also known as double Klondike, is a solitaire game that allows two players to compete against each other.
+The game is similar to other solitaire games, but in this game, players can play with the aces once they are put up, or they can borrow cards.
+The goal is to get all the cards up to win.
+In this article, we will discuss how to play double solitaire and provide some tips to improve your gameplay.
+Keep reading to find out more.

 Setting Up the Game